adslbarxatov/ConcurrentDraw/README.md

 ## Description

 The sound and music visualization tool.
-The app allows you to visualize audio data that comes from system’s output (system mixer or speakers).
-All sound that you can play on your PC can be drawn.
-No additional codecs are required
+More info you can find on [its own page](https://adslbarxatov.github.io/ConcurrentDraw)

 &nbsp;